suurjaak/NightFall/README.md

 If launching the program manually, `--start-minimized` command-line option will auto-hide the settings window initially.

-Run `python nightfall.py` if using the source distribution.
+If using the source distribution, open a terminal to src-directory, and run `python -m nightfall`.

 Dependencies